-The specialist will assess your eyes and general health, and particularly check for any other eye conditions that may be affecting your vision.
+The specialist will assess your eyes and general health, and check for any other eye conditions that may be affecting your vision.

 A member of the eye care team will take measurements of your eyes to assess the strength of the artificial lens that will replace your natural lens.

-It's usually carried out as day surgery under local anaesthetic, which means you are awake during the procedure and you can go home on the same day.
+It's usually carried out as day surgery under local anaesthetic, which means you're conscious during the procedure and can go home on the same day.

 The most common surgical technique used is known as phacoemulsification.

-Before the operation, a nurse will put drops in your eye to dilate (widen) your pupil.
-A local anaesthetic will also be given, which can be applied as eye drops or given as an injection into the tissue around the eye.
+You'll also be given a local anaesthetic, which can be applied as eye drops or given as an injection into the tissue around your eye.

 The replacement lens is usually curled up in an injector and injected through the cut in the cornea.
-When it is in place, it unfolds itself and adopts the natural position of the old lens.
+When it's in place, it unfolds itself and adopts the natural position of the old lens.

 In a few cases, it may be necessary to make a slightly larger incision in the eye to replace the affected lens, which may need to be closed with tiny stitches that are removed a few weeks later.

-There are three types of IOL available:
+There are three types of IOL available.
+They are:

-- multifocal lenses, which can be set at two or more different strengths, such as near and distance vision
+- multifocal lenses – which can be set at two or more different strengths, such as near and distance vision

-- accommodating lenses, which allow the eye to focus on both near and distant objects, in a similar way to a natural lens
+- accommodating lenses – which allow the eye to focus on both near and distant objects in a similar way to a natural lens

 Using multifocal or accommodating lenses can potentially reduce the chances of needing reading glasses after surgery, although most people will need to wear glasses in some situations after surgery regardless of the type of lenses they had fitted.